Jazz (Transformers): Films

+Animation film

+Jazz appears in Transformers One (2024), voiced by Evan Michael Lee.
+He is a mining robot without a cog, and works in the Energon mines. when a collapse occurs due to an unstable Energon vein, he is saved by Orion Pax and D-16 at the cost of losing one of his legs.
+Jazz and the other miners later team up with Orion Pax, who told them that the leader Sentinel Prime betrayed the Primes and has secretly been working for the Quintessons, giving them regular Energon supplies in exchange for letting him rule Cybertron while removing the miners' cogs to keep them subservient.

+In the end, following Sentinel's death and Orion's transformation into Optimus Prime, Jazz receives his cog, and becomes an Autobot alongside the other miners.

 Games

 Jazz appears as a playable character in Transformers: The Game as a main playable character, voiced by Andrew Kishino.
 In the Autobot campaign, he is first tasked with distracting Sector 7 from Sam, Mikaela, and the Autobots, but gets ambushed by Decepticons and must be saved by Ironhide.
 He later informs Optimus about Shockwave's arrival on Earth.
 He later battles Starscream and Blackout and kills the latter and knocks Starscream unconscious before being killed by Brawl.
 Ironhide avenged his fallen brother by killing Brawl moments later.
 In the Decepticon campaign, he battles Barricade in Mission City and is left for dead at the foot of a monument.

 In the Nintendo DS Autobot campaign, he is tasked with collecting some Sector 7 vehicles for analysis and ends up fighting Blackout.
 Later, he plants a computer virus at the top of a communications tower and slips through security to download information about, Megatron and the AllSpark, but ends up finding Bumblebee's location inside the Hoover Dam and a way inside the base.
 Towards the end of the game, the Create-A-Bot must help Jazz fend off some AllSpark drones that are trying to destroy the city.
 In the Decepticon campaign, he is a boss at the end of the Hoover Dam level and is executed by a headshot from Megatron.

 Jazz appears as downloadable content for the video game based on the second movie, Revenge of the Fallen for both multiplayer and campaign modes.
 He is voiced by Nolan North, who also voices Sideswipe.